Hiring & Onboarding

 Pending

-Discuss progress & next steps
+Discuss progress and next steps

 Metrics to Measure Hiring and Onboarding Success